MicroEJ/docs/VEEPortingGuide/uiBRS.rst

 Use (Swap Triple Buffer)
 ------------------------

-Here are the steps around the strategy describing how to use it in :ref:`triple<section_display_triple>` buffer mode.
+Here are the steps around the strategy describing how to use it in :ref:`triple<section_display_triple>` buffer policy.
 The three buffers have the same role alternatively: back buffers (A and B) and frame buffer (C).
 On startup, the LCD buffer is mapped on the buffer (C), the buffer (A) is the back buffer and the buffer (B) is not used yet: